hannamalinen/PWP-Task-manager-project/README.md

 ## Populating the database
 Data can be sent using curl-commands or Postman.
+We mainly used curl-commands at this point

 Using SQLite:
-POST, GET,
+POST, GET

 ## User-related commands
 ## Adding new user (name, email, password)